Colored Bosonic Models and Matrix Coefficients: The colored bosonic models

 To specify the Boltzmann weights, we will make use of a phenomenon previously noted in~\cite{BBBGIwahori}, namely the \textit{monochrome factorization}, which we now explain.
 There will be two equivalent versions of the model, the colored or \textit{fused} model, based on a grid with $rN$ vertices, and another \textit{unfused} model, in which every vertex of the fused model is replaced by $r$ vertices, and every vertical edge is replaced by $r$ vertical edges.
 Thus there are a total of $r^2N$ vertices in the unfused model.

 Therefore we begin by describing the vertices in the unfused model.
 Such a vertex is described by two pieces of data: a spectral parameter $z_i$ and a color $c$.
-The vertical edge attached to the edge of type $z_i,c$ can only carry the color $c$.
+The vertical edges attached to the vertex of type $z_i,c$ can only carry the color $c$.
 For this reason the edge is described as \textit{monochrome} (of color $c$).
 Its spinset $\Sigma^{\mon}_{\v,c}$ therefore resembles the uncolored spinset $\Sigma^{\unc}_{\v}$ and is in bijection with $\mathbb{N}$.
-As in the uncolored case we will represent the $m$-th element of $\Sigma^{\mon}_{\v,c}$ as $\boson{m}$.
-The Boltzmann weights of the monochrome vertices are described in Figure~\ref{fig:monochrome}.
+The Boltzmann weights of the admissible monochrome vertices are described in Figure~\ref{fig:monochrome}.

 Now we may describe the Boltzmann weights of the general colored vertices by fusion, following the scheme in Figure~\ref{fig:fusion}.
 Every vertex in the colored (fused) model is described by a single spectral parameter $z_i$.
 Expanded, it is the fusion of $r$ distinct monochrome vertices of type $z_i,\gamma_r,\cdots,z_i,\gamma_1$ arranged in order from left to right.
 (Our convention is that $\gamma_r$ the smallest color, so this does not differ from the procedure in \cite{BBBGIwahori} -- the apparent difference is just notational.)